Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 const documents = [
-  "Microsoft was founded by Bill Gates and Paul Allen.", "Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.", "Jeff bought three dozen eggs because there was a 50% discount."
+  "Microsoft was founded by Bill Gates and Paul Allen.", "Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.", "Jeff bought three dozen eggs because there was a 50% discount.", ];
-];

 async function main() {